google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 conversions for several websites.

-- [Pinterest rebuilt their pages for performance realizing a 40% reduction in perceived wait times, thus increasing both search engine traffic and signups by 15%](https://medium.com/@Pinterest_Engineering/driving-user-growth-with-performance-improvements-cfc50dafadd7).
+- [Pinterest rebuilt their pages for performance realizing a 40% reduction in perceived wait times, thus increasing both search engine traffic and sign-ups by 15%](https://medium.com/@Pinterest_Engineering/driving-user-growth-with-performance-improvements-cfc50dafadd7).
 - [By cutting average page load time by 850 milliseconds, COOK found they were able to increase conversions by 7%, decrease bounce rates by 7%, and increase